Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 10.7% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 10.5% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 2,095,517 2010: 2,100,280 2011: 2,126,032 2012: 2,161,593 2013: 2,199,391 2014: 2,241,826 2015: 2,286,908 2016: 2,309,544 2017: 2,316,750 2018: 2,318,573 2019: 2,320,268 2010 base 2019